spacetelescope/jwst/docs/jwst/ami_analyze/description.rst

 The ``ami_analyze`` step produces three output files.
 The first two (``_ami-oi.fits`` and ``_amimulti-oi.fits``) contain the interferometric observables, and the third (``_amilg.fits``) contains the data, LG model, and residuals.
 These are described in more detail below.

+The output file name syntax is exposure-based, using the input file name as the root, with the addition of the association candidate ID and the "_ami-oi", "_amimulti-oi", or "amilg" product type suffix, e.g.
+"jw87600027001_02101_00002_nis_a3001_ami-oi.fits."

 Interferometric observables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Data model: `~jwst.datamodels.AmiOIModel`